YSTEMandChess/app.ystemandchess.com/README.md

 **How to clone and have your own working branch locally:**
 1. Create your own branch from the master branch on GitHub.
+    a.
+Navigate to the main page of repository
+    b.
+Click Branch Symbol and click the branch selector menu
+    c.
+Type the new name for your branch

 2. Clone the repo locally onto your computer, wherever you want it, using `git clone (https or ssh key)`.
 3. Create that same branch locally using `git checkout -b (branch name created from step 1)`.
 4. Begin developing!